Battle of Leyte: Westward march to the coast

 Gen. Bruce opened the drive on Palompon by sending the 2nd and 3rd Battalions, 305th Infantry, with armor support, west along the road on the morning of 22 December.
 The 302nd Engineer Battalion followed, repairing and strengthening bridges for armor, artillery and supply vehicles.
 Assault units progressed rapidly through sporadic enemy fire until they hit strong positions about 8 mi short of Palompon.
 To restore momentum, Gen. Bruce put the 1st Battalion, 305th Infantry, on Navy landing craft and dispatched it from the port of Ormoc to Palompon.
 Supported by fire from mortar boats of the 2nd Engineer Special Brigade and from the 155 mm guns of the 531st Field Artillery Battalion, the infantrymen landed at 07:20 on 25 December and secured the small coastal town within four hours.

 Learning of the seizure of the last port open to the Japanese, Gen. MacArthur announced the end of organized resistance on Leyte.
 As these sweeps continued, he transferred control of operations on Leyte and Samar to the Eighth Army on 26 December.
 Farther north, other US forces made faster progress against more disorganized and dispirited enemy troops.
 1st Cavalry Division troops reached the coast on 28 December as 24th Division units cleared the last enemy positions from the northwest corner of Leyte on the same day and two days later met patrols of the 32nd Division.
-But Japanese defenders continued to fight as units until 31 December, and the ensuing mop-up of stragglers continued until 8 May 1945.

 Aftermath

-The campaign for Leyte proved the first and most decisive operation in the American reconquest of the Philippines.
-Japanese losses in the campaign were heavy, with the army losing four divisions and several separate combat units, while the navy lost 26 major warships and 46 large transports and hundreds of merchant ships.
-The struggle also reduced Japanese land-based air capability in the Philippines by more than 50%.
-Some 250,000 troops still remained on Luzon, but the loss of air and naval support at Leyte so narrowed Gen. Yamashita's options that he now had to fight a passive defensive of Luzon, the largest and most important island in the Philippines.
-In effect, once the decisive battle of Leyte was lost, the Japanese gave up hope of retaining the Philippines, conceding to the Allies a critical bastion from which Japan could be easily cut off from outside resources, and from which the final assaults on the Japanese home islands could be launched.
+The campaign for Leyte was the first operation in the American reconquest of the Philippines, and proved the most decisive.
+Japanese losses in the campaign were heavy; the army lost four divisions and several combat units, while the navy lost 26 major warships, 46 large transports and hundreds of merchant ships.
+The campaign also reduced Japanese land-based air capability in the Philippines by more than 50%.
+Some 250,000 troops still remained on Luzon, but the air and naval support lost during the battle for Leyte narrowed Gen. Yamashita's options that he now had to fight a passive defense of Luzon, the largest and most important island in the Philippines.
+In effect, once the battle of Leyte was lost, the Japanese gave up on retaining the Philippines for much longer, conceding to the Allies a strategic region from which Japan could be easily cut off from outside resources, and from which assaults on the Japanese home islands could be launched.